biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ### Groups
 We will want to set up at least 2 groups.
-A non privlaged (what will be our default group) and an admin group.
+A non privileged (what will be our default group) and an admin group.
 Start by going to the Groups tab.
 1. Click `New Group` and choose a name.
 This is our default group, and we named it `Students`.
 2. For the Student group, under `Permissions` leave everything unchecked, for the admin group, check every box.
 3. Scroll down to connections, and check the box next to the Host we added earlier.